IWAN BAAN photographer

 Open category: Applicants who do not yet practise architectural photography as professionals are requested to apply here.
 If you mean to give yourself a chance to try your skills, please apply in the open category.

-Professional category: If you are a professional photographer or publish photos, work for clients, and wish to be challenged and assessed amongst your fellow professionals, please choose the professionals’ category.
+Professional category: If you are a professional architectural photographer or publish photos, work for clients, and wish to be challenged and assessed amongst your fellow professionals, please choose the professionals’ category.

 How should I register for the contest?